 Bathrooms are full of pipes and plumbing, so if you’re into the industrial look, the bathroom is a great place to implement it.
 You can achieve this by exposing pipes and plumbing, and complimenting their aesthetic by installing industrial style shelving, towel racks and toilet roll holders.
 Teaming industrial elements with reclaimed wood gives a really nice effect.

 Clean lines and symmetry; there’s nothing nicer.
-Give your bathroom fashionable, modern character by installing cube shelves.
+Give your bathroom a fashionable, modern makeover by installing cube shelves.
 Use them to display lotions and towels, or even a little hint of greenery.
 You can DIY your own by using old drawers or crates.
 This is the perfect option for anyone renting as you can easily move and adjust them to suit the space you have available.

 If you’re a bit tight on space to comfortably move around your bathroom, you could recess shelves into the walls between studs.
 The little ‘nook and cranny’ seen below is actually quite beautiful.